The Wellness Workshop

 The Wellness Workshop eating disorder dietitians are compassionate, health at every size dietitians who are clinically trained to help you recover from disordered eating and eating disorders including Binge Eating Disorder, Bulimia and Orthorexia.
 We provide you with evidence-based care via telehealth across Australia.

 Eating disorder recovery

-what are the benefits to eating disorder recovery?
+What are the benefits of eating disorder recovery?

 No longer living with feelings of fear, anxiety, self-loathing, isolation...etc

 No longer being dictated by the thoughts/voice of the eating disorder

 Feeling more confident, safe and secure in your own mind